 It was a common entry in early historical diaries, such as the 1820 expedition of Lewis Cass and Henry Schoolcraft and other Great Lakes explorers that lake whitefish is excellent to eat.
 It has a sweet, light flavor that is suitable for the picky eater who “doesn’t like fish”.
 Its mild, slightly flaky texture suits a variety of dishes, and with a little care, adapts to almost any method of cooking.

 This fish was so universally revered for its taste.
-During the early explorations and missionary work of French Jesuit priest, traveler, and historian, Pierre François Xavier de Charlevoix, he declared the whitefish, ‘that whether fresh or salted, nothing of the fish kind can excel it.”
+During the early explorations and missionary work of French Jesuit priest, traveler, and historian, Pierre François Xavier de Charlevoix, he declared the fish, ‘that whether fresh or salted, nothing of the fish kind can excel it.”

 #4 Whitefish is Versatile